technofocus-pte/appmodrnztnprodevdepth/Labguides/Lab 7/Lab 7 - Add advanced client-side functionality to your site using Visual Studio Code for the Web.docx.md

 This exercise uses Highcharts.js library (free for personal or non-profit use) to create a bubble chart based on the data.

-1. Switch to design studio.
+1. Switch to the design studio.

      ![A screenshot of a computer Description automatically generated](./media/image37.png)